ChainSafe/lodestar/README.md

 ## Donations

-We are a local group of Toronto open source developers.
+We are a local group of Toronto open-source developers.
 As such, all of our open-source work is funded by grants.
 We all take the time out of our hectic lives to contribute to the Ethereum ecosystem.
-If you want to donate, you can send us ETH at the following address: **lodestar.chainsafe.eth**
+If you want to donate, you can send us ETH at the following address: `lodestar.chainsafe.eth`